huiliecon/homepage/content/link/_index.md

 weight = 1
 +++

-If you're interested in Industrial Organization (IO) and Public Economics, I’ve compiled a few helpful links and scholar pages that may serve as useful starting points.
+If you're interested in Industrial Organization (IO) and Public Economics, I’ve compiled a few helpful links and scholar pages that can serve as useful starting points:

-A list of IO job market candidates is available on [Shoshana Vasserman](https://shoshanavasserman.com/io-jmc/)’s website.
-For Trade job market candidates, see [Jonathan Dingel](https://tradediversion.net/)’s website.
+- A list of **IO job market candidates** is available on [Shoshana Vasserman’s website](https://shoshanavasserman.com/io-jmc/).
+- For **Trade job market candidates**, visit [Jonathan Dingel’s website](https://tradediversion.net/).
+- The **[IO group @ KU Leuven](https://sites.google.com/view/ioleuven/home)** also features a wealth of related research and working papers.

+## Scholars to Follow

 I also recommend following the work of several scholars in these areas (not an exhaustive list).